Shieldine/go-wiktionary-parser/README.md

 > This will likely change in the future.
 Check [the development section](#development-and-contribution) for current
 > plans.

+Also, the code probably needs a refactor here and there...
+It'll happen at some point :)

 ## Quickstart
 There isn't much, so I'll be brief.